-Raven Hill Gardens plans to be fully organic with their supplements of both dry and liquid fertilizers.
+WeGrow plans to be fully organic with their supplements of both dry and liquid fertilizers.
 The proposed dry fertilizers include dry worm castings as well as Chicken and Bat Guano.
 As for liquid fertilizers most of it will be coming from MaxSea and organic compost.
-The pesticides that will be used for this cultivation project include citric acid oil and Sulphur, both at limited quantities during the growing months and only used when necessary.
+The pesticides that will be used for this cultivation project include neem oil and capsaicin, both at limited quantities during the growing months and only used when necessary.
 All of the fertilizers, nutrients, and pesticides will only be purchased and delivered to the property as needed.
-They will be stored separately in the secure processing facility, in their original containers and used as directed by the manufacturer.
-All pesticides/fertilizers will be mixed/prepared on an impermeable surface with secondary containment, at least 100 feet from surface water bodies.
+They will be stored separately in the secure storage shed, in their original containers and used as directed by the manufacturer.
+All pesticides/fertilizers will be mixed/prepared on an impermeable surface with secondary containment, at least 150 feet from surface water bodies.
 Empty containers will be disposed of by placing them in a separate seal tight bin with a fitted lid and disposed of at the local solid waste facility within the county.
 At no time will fertilizers/nutrients be applied at a rate greater than 319 pounds of nitrogen per acre per year (requirement of the State Water Resource Control Board's Cannabis General Order).
 Water soluble fertilizers/nutrients will be delivered via the drip and micro-spray irrigation system(s) of the proposed cultivation operation to promote optimal plant growth and flower formation while using as little product as necessary.
-Petroleum products will be stored year-round in State of California-approved containers with secondary containment and separate from pesticides and fertilizers, within the 400 s.f. storage area.
+Petroleum products will be stored year-round in State of California-approved containers with secondary containment and separate from pesticides and fertilizers, within the processing facilities.

 The proposed cultivation operation will utilize drip irrigation systems, to conserve water resources.
-The well near the southern parcel boundary will be pumped underground to the water storage tanks proposed near the cultivation site in the middle of the property.
-From the well to the storage tanks RHG will utilize underground water lines, which are a combination of PVC piping and black poly tubing.
-Water use is projected to be approximately 1.6 million gallons per year (please see Water Use Section for methodology).
-The property is fairly sloped overall, meaning rainwater runoff will need to be mitigated.
-Straw wattles are proposed around the entire cultivation area to filter sediment from stormwater as it moves on to the property's seasonal drainages.
+The well in the center of the property is directly next to the proposed cultivation area.
+Since the well, storage tanks and cultivation area all within feet of each other above ground water lines will be used which will be a combination of PVC piping and black poly tubing.
+Water use is projected to be approximately 4,713,410 gallons per year (please see Water Use Section for methodology).
+The cultivation area is nearly completely flat with little to no slope, meaning rainwater runoff will not be a huge concern.
+Straw wattles are proposed around southeastern portion of the cultivation area to filter potential sediment from stormwater as it moves on to the property's seasonal drainages to the east.
 The natural existing vegetated buffer will be maintained as needed between all project areas and waterways on the property.

-A Biological Assessment for the property was completed on August 4, 2019, prepared by Pinecrest Environmental Consulting, 105 Morris Street Suite 184, Sebastopol, California 95472.
+A Biological Assessment for the property was completed on March 1, 2020 prepared Pinecrest Environmental Consulting Inc., 5627 Telegraph Avenue Suite 420, Oakland, California 94609.
 The results of the Biological Assessment are described below, however for the complete results please see the attached report.

-- No special status plant species were observed, and no impacts are expected to occur to any. - No special status animal species were observed, and no impacts are expected to occur to any. - No impacts are predicted for sediment discharge to watercourses or wetlands. - No mitigation measures were recommended; however, it was recommended that BMPs and general erosion control measures be implemented.
+- No special status plant species were observed, and no impacts are expected to occur to any based-on lack of sighting and lack of suitable habitat at the cultivation area. - No special status animal species were observed, and no impacts are expected to occur to any.
+There are several wetlands on the eastern portion of the parcel that may be suitable for sensitive frog species and should not be disturbed. - No impacts are predicted for sediment discharge to watercourses or wetlands due to the absence of the features near the cultivation area. - No impacts are predicted for habitat conservation or with local ordinances and no further mitigations are required.